MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/01-discover-govern-agents-template.md

 Before you can start this exercise, you will need to...

 1. Navigate to https://admin.microsoft.com and login with the provided admin credentials.
+1. On the pop up window **You need to set up multifactor authentication**, select **Skip for now**
-2. Click on the squre tile menu option at the top left corner.
+1. Click on the squre tile menu option at the top left corner.
-3. Select Sharepoint.
+1. Select Sharepoint.
 The tenant's Sharepoint site should open in another tab/window.
-4. Take note of the Sharepoint site as you will need it during the lab.
+1. Take note of the Sharepoint site as you will need it during the lab.
 For example,  https://wwlcpxxxxx.sharepoint.com/.

 ## Task 1: Discover agents across the tenant using Agent Registry